-'Joint venture' is recognised as a legal concept in Switzerland, although there is no statutory definition of this term or a body of law that is exclusively applicable on joint ventures.
+The joint venture is recognised as a legal concept in Switzerland, although there is no statutory definition of this term or a body of law that is exclusively applicable to joint ventures.
 Swiss joint ventures take two distinct forms, depending on their legal structure:

-- · contractual joint ventures; and - equity/corporate joint ventures.
+- · contractual joint ventures; and - · equity or corporate joint ventures.

 The advantages and disadvantages of those two types originate predominantly from the fact that in one case the joint venture parties can act through a corporate structure.
 Contractual joint ventures often (but not always) qualify as simple partnerships in the sense of article 530 et seq of the Swiss Code of Obligations and are based on a set of relatively simple contracts.
 They allow for more flexibility in terms of formation, operation and termination than equity joint ventures.
-On the other hand, it is not always in the interest of the joint venture parties to operate as a group directly in the respective market, and there is no limited liability.
+On the other hand, it is not always in the interests of the joint venture parties to operate as a group directly in the relevant market and there is no limited liability.